International Day of Persons with Disabilities: 3 December 2020

 - Goal 17: Underlining the importance of data collection and monitoring of the Sustainable Development Goals, emphasis on disability disaggregated data.

-The International Communication Project is specifically working to ensure that communication difficulties and disorders are recognised as a disability.
+The International Communication Project is specifically working to ensure that communication difficulties and disorders are recognised disabilities.
 Because communication is a basic human right.

 Learn more: The World’s Largest Lesson